-The input parameters of Nnwdaf_DataManagement_Notify or Ndccf_DataManagement_Notify, or Nmfaf_DataManagement_Notify, or Nadrf_DataManagement_RetrievalNotify service operation shall contain the Notification Correlation ID, and the generated bulked data when the fetch flag = false.
+The input parameters of Nnwdaf_DataManagement_Notify or Ndccf_DataManagement_Notify, or Nmfaf_3caDataManagement_Notify, or Nadrf_DataManagement_RetrievalNotify service operation shall contain the Notification Correlation ID, and the generated bulked data when the fetch flag = false.
 When the fetch flag = true the notifications will contain the Notification Correlation ID, the Fetch Correlation ID and a target address where the generated bulked data may be retrieved.
 In the case of unsuccessful bulked data generation, the notification will contain an indication of an unsuccessful bulked data generation, optionally with expired bulked data deadline.

-The input parameters for the service operation Nnwdaf_DataManagement_Fetch or Ndccf_DataManagement_Fetch, or Nmfaf_DataManagement_Fetch, or Nadrf_DataManagement_RetrievalRequest include: the Notification correlation ID (+list of Fetch Correlation ID), which identifies the requested bulked data.
+The input parameters for the service operation Nnwdaf_DataManagement_Fetch or Ndccf_DataManagement_Fetch, or Nmfaf_3caDataManagement_Fetch, or Nadrf_DataManagement_RetrievalRequest include: the Notification correlation ID (+list of Fetch Correlation ID), which identifies the requested bulked data.

 The output parameters for the service operation Nnwdaf_DataManagement_Fetch include: